Understanding image motion with group representations: Approach

 \subsection{Sequence learning with neural networks}

-The functions $\Phi$ and $\diamond$ are implemented as a convolutional neural network (CNN) and a recurrent neural network (RNN), respectively, which allows them to be trained over image sequences of arbitrary length.
-For the RNN, we use the long short-term memory (LSTM) model \cite{hochreiter1997long} due to its ability to reliably process information over long time sequences.
+The functions $\Phi$ and $\diamond$ are implemented as a convolutional neural network (CNN) and a recurrent neural network (RNN), respectively.
+We use a long short-term memory (LSTM) RNN (\cite{hochreiter1997long}) due to its ability to reliably learn over long time sequences.
 The input to the network is in an image sequence $[I_1, ..., I_t]$.
-The CNN $\Phi$ processes these images and outputs an intermediate representation $[C_{1,2}, ..., C_{t,t-1}]$.
+The CNN $\Phi$ processes these images and outputs an intermediate representation $[C_{1,2}, ..., C_{t-1,t}]$.
 The LSTM operates over the sequence of CNN outputs to produce an embedding sequence $[R_{1,2}, ..., R_{t-1,t}]$.
-We treat $R(\{I_t\}) = R_{t-1}$ as the embedding of sequence $\{I_t\}$.
-This configuration is illustrated schematically in Figure \ref{fig:siamese_network}.
+We treat $R(\{I_t\}) = R_{t-1,t}$ as the embedding of sequence $\{I_t\}$.
+This configuration is illustrated schematically in Figure \ref{fig:arch_recompose} (a).

-At training time, our network is structured as a Siamese network \cite{chopra2005learning} where pairs of sequences are passed to two separate networks with shared weights.
-The network is trained to minimize a hinge loss with respect to the output embedding of these pairs:

-where $d(R^1,R^2)$ measures the distance between the embeddings of two example sequences $\{I^1_{t_1}\}$ and $\{I^2_{t_2}\}$, and $m$ is a fixed scalar margin (we use $m=0.5$ for all experiments).
+The network is trained to minimize a hinge loss with respect to the embedding of pairs of sequences: where $d(R^1,R^2)$ measures the distance between the embeddings of two example sequences $\{I^1_{t}\}$ and $\{I^2_{t'}\}$, and $m$ is a fixed scalar margin.
 Positive examples are image sequences that are compositionally equivalent, while negative examples are those that are not.
-We use the cosine distance as the distance between the two embeddings in all experiments reported here (we obtained similar results using the euclidean distance).
+We use the cosine distance for all experiments (with $m=0.5$), as it is smooth and discourages learning the trivial embedding.
+In early experiments, results with an L2 distance were similar.